Don't cross the livestreams

 Another key differentiator for Periscope is how it saves live streams so viewers can watch them later.
 (And it’s worth noting, this feature can be turned off.)
 Similar to Twitter’s Vine service (only with no six-second limit), this feature makes it a lot easier for people to enjoy videos on Periscope, because they aren’t up against the clock.
 But this difference also turns Meerkat into the catch-it-if-you-can exclusive service, indicative of its name.
 (Those little critters move fast!)
 Also, users can save Meerkat streams to their smartphones, an option Periscope does not yet allow.

 It’s possible that these nuances will be enough to show there’s plenty of room in the water for two video sharing apps.
-In fact, some investors are betting on that — since its launch last month, Meerkat has raised at least $12 million in funding.
+In fact, some investors are betting on that — Meerkat just confirmed a $14 million funding round.
 And with its one month head start, Meerkat has grabbed high-wattage users like Jimmy Fallon, Shaquile O’Neal, and Madonna.
 But Twitter never lacks in celebrity firepower, with fan-favorites like comedian John Hodgman, magician David Blaine, and actress Felicia Day already grabbing hearts and eyeballs on Periscope.
 The competition for users, both high- and low-profile, is not likely to stop there, just as live video streaming is likely to be a fixture in tech’s future.
 The question is, can Meerkat swim?